AndreaGiardini/MasterThesis/ThesisIndex.md

-Thanks to the Agile approach, managing a large number of machines has become easier than ever: new technologies like Puppet allow service managers to specify the server configuration in files and get it applied to the machine in a timely manner.
+Thanks to the Agile approach, managing a large number of machines has become easier than ever: new technologies like Puppet allow service managers to specify the server configuration in code and get it applied to the machine in a timely manner.
 Moreover, since most of the virtual machines are created using OpenStack, it is easy to replicate the configuration on multiple servers or rebuild a broken machine in a completely automated way.